wcclima/pi-estimator/README.md

 ![plot](https://github.com/wcclima/pi-estimator/blob/main/pictures/MonteCarloPi10D.gif)

 *Figure 4: (On the left) 2-d projection of the sampling of points on a plane and of the parallel great circle.
 Points in red are outside the 10-sphere, while the ones in gree are inside.
+We see that the overwheling majority of points miss the 10-sphere.
 (On the right) Normal distribution for the estimate and the corresponding confidence interval at 95% confidence level.*

 </div>
 <br><br>